strawberry-graphql/strawberry-django/docs/index.md

 poetry add django-choices-field  # Not required but recommended
 ```

-(Not using poetry yet? `pip install strawberry-graphql-django` works fine too.)
+(Not using poetry? `pip install strawberry-graphql-django` works fine too.)

 ## Define your application models